The holiday season poses unique needs for military service members and veterans.

 - Gary Sinise Foundation

-The list of charities could go on, but the organizations listed above (including Soldiers’ Angels mentioned elsewhere in this article) are among those with a four-star “give with confidence” rating on the Charity Navigator index.
+The list of charities goes on, but the organizations listed above (including Soldiers’ Angels mentioned previously in this article) are among those with a four-star “give with confidence” rating on the Charity Navigator index.

 Send a card or letter